-The Brain Inspired Neural Networks (BINN) Lab @ BITS Pilani Goa campus falls under the purview of the Data Science Research Group of the Department of Computer Science.
-The lab comprise a small team of undergraduate and postgraduate students, led by Basabdatta Sen Bhattacharya (Principal Investigator; PI), who are fascinated with the areas of neural networks and/or neuroscience in particular, and artificial intelligence in general.
+The Brain Inspired Neural Networks (BINN) Lab @ BITS Pilani Goa campus falls under the purview of the Data Science Research Group of the Department of Computer Science and Information Systems (CSIS).
+The lab comprise a small team of undergraduate students and Research scholars, led by Basabdatta Sen Bhattacharya (Principal Investigator; PI), who are fascinated with the areas of neural networks and/or neuroscience in particular, and artificial intelligence in general.
 Our research interests are two-fold:

 Computational Neuroscience: Design and develop biologically inspired/informed neural circuits/models that can advance the understanding of brain disease and mental health.
 Towards this, we use lumped parameter neural networks that are known to emulate high level brain data such as Electroencephalogram (EEG).